top of page

 Activities to Develop Kent Test Skills

-When preparing for the Kent Test, working through tasks from published practice material is important, but there are lots of other ways to develop relevant skills too - many of which are far more enjoyable!
-Below you'll find a list of activities that will help to develop important Kent Test skills.
+When preparing for the Kent Test, working through tasks from published practice material is important, bu there are lots of other ways to develop relevant skills too - many of which are far more enjoyable!

-To develop English & Verbal Reasoning skills:
+To develop English & verbal reasoning skills:

 • Play online maths games.
 Visit these websites for access to a large range of online maths games